nidhi12395/ESP32/i2c_MPU6050_test/README.md

 ### C files

-There are two c files one is
+There are two c files one is MPU6050_identity.c in which I have read who am i register Other file is i2c_example_main.c in which I have read raw sensor values